 Mobile Behavior: How to Engage Jobseekers

 According to DeRugeriis, 62% of prospective job candidates visit a company’s career page on their cellphone or smartphone.
-In researching for the best jobs in the market through their mobile devices, 36% do so while commuting, 51% while on coffee breaks, and 80% at home after work.
+In researching for the best jobs in the market through their mobile devices, 36% do so while commuting.
+About 51% research while on coffee breaks, and 80% at home after work.

-Moreover, the webinar tackled the expanded use of artificial intelligence (AI) in mobile recruiting, as it further personalizes user experience and automates workflow in the recruitment process.
+Moreover, the webinar tackled the expanded use of artificial intelligence (AI) in mobile recruiting.
+After all, AI further personalizes user experience and automates workflow in the recruitment process.
 It also cited the increase usage of remote video interview for job candidates.

-Innovative use of technologies have also been deployed, with full automation of the recruitment process, customized workflows based on AI and automated dynamic responses, plus self-scheduling interview and gamified assessments, rendering the process to become less boring and more engaging to applicants.
+Innovative use of technologies have also been deployed, with full automation of the recruitment process, and customized workflows based on AI and automated dynamic responses.
+There’s also self-scheduling interviews and gamified assessments, making the process less boring and more engaging to applicants.

 Benefits of Mobile Recruiting

 Mobile recruitment is very beneficial to the company.
-In their webinar presentation, DeRugeriis revealed that this novel approach can altogether conduct remote campus recruitment and just-in-time hiring, as well as pre-, during and post-candidate engagement.
+DeRugeriis revealed that this novel approach can altogether conduct remote campus recruitment and just-in-time hiring, as well as pre-, during and post-candidate engagement.

-Mobile recruitment can help screen pre-qualified candidates and do company referrals, and at the same time conduct real-time analytics with the prospective candidates, and engage in online reputation management when the candidates realize how engaged the company is to their application process.
+Mobile recruitment can help screen pre-qualified candidates and do company referrals.
+At the same time, it can conduct real-time analytics with the prospective candidates.
+Also, it can engage in online reputation management, when the candidates realize how engaged the company is to their application process.

-In a survey on the benefits of mobile recruitment, the webinar revealed that 58% believe it promotes better branding for the recruiting firm as an innovative company, while 63% say it engages more tech-savvy talent.
-The presentation also revealed that 69% believe in the mobile recruitment as having the ability to reach a wider talent pool.
-About 70% say it is more convenient to apply via mobile and 83% believe that the entire process yields a faster job candidate response time compared to non-mobile approaches.
+In a survey on the benefits of mobile recruitment, 58% believe it promotes better branding for the recruiting firm as an innovative company.
+About 63% say it engages more tech-savvy talent.
+Around 69% believe in the mobile recruitment as having the ability to reach a wider talent pool.
+Further, 70% say it is more convenient to apply via mobile.
+Moreover, 83% believe the entire process yields a faster job candidate response time compared to non-mobile approaches.

 Mobile-Centric: Engaging, Easy, Fun

-In the engagement of the candidates’ experience, mobile recruitment has been found to be easier to use plus more fun and interesting than the longer resumé-filling process, with more relevant content and faster feedback and communication exchanges, DeRugeriis said.
+In the engagement of the candidates’ experience, mobile recruitment has been found to be easier to use.
+It is more fun and interesting than the longer resumé-filling process, with more relevant content and faster feedback and communication exchanges.

 In this day and age, social recruiting is a requirement – and mobile recruitment is a must.
 Companies shall and must have a mobile-centric strategy.
 Social media users are not just more active, as these prospects use social apps more and a lot less on web.
 More importantly, social referrals have been found to be exchanged twice than any other source, as majority use social media to network – with friends, family, and future colleagues and companies.
 (Mitch R. Confesor)